 Student Democracy Innovation Grant Competition

-The Ash Center’s Democracy Innovation Fund recognizes Harvard Kennedy School students who have an innovative project that addresses challenges to democracy or advances democratic principles.
-Up to five HKS students or student teams will be awarded up to $5,000 in recognition of an idea or project—whether policy, community, scholarly, cultural, or artistic in nature—that enables them to think creatively, to learn, and to explore democracy in innovative ways.
-Projects and ideas need not be limited to traditional student research or learning activities.
+In 2022, the Ash Center’s Democracy Innovation Fund offered Harvard Kennedy School students who have an innovative project that addresses challenges to democracy or advances democratic principles.
+Five HKS students or student teams were awarded up to $5,000 in recognition of an idea or project—whether policy, community, scholarly, cultural, or artistic in nature—that enables them to think creatively, to learn, and to explore democracy in innovative ways.
+Please check back for information on future grant competitions.